RonaldJerez/vue-input-facade/docs/advanced.md

 import InputFacade from 'vue-input-facade'

 // migrating from v-mask
-// the directive will now be v-mask instead of v-facade
-// and all the tokens will be replaced globally by the following const options = {
+const options = {
+  // rename the directive from: v-facade to: v-mask
   name: 'mask',

+  // use these tokens instead of the default
   tokens: {
     '#': { pattern: /\d/ },
     'A': { pattern: /[a-z]/i },